gaultier/blog/making_my_static_blog_generator_11_times_faster.md

 Tags: Optimization, Git, Odin, Fossil
 ---

+*Stick to the end to see an overall x33 speed-up!*

 This blog is statically generated from Markdown files.
 It used to be fast, but nowadays it's not: